Klosmi/html-basics/JS-basic.md

 ### __using `Object.something()`methods with `for...of`__

 - eg.:
-  *to get the avaregae of the values*
+  *to get the average of the values*
   ```
   const dollars = {
     a : 20,